Working With Multiple Strands Of Yarn At Once

 Working with multiple strands of yarn at once is as easy as pie!
 Here are a few methods for you to choose from.

-3 STRANDS FROM 1 SKEIN – LONG CHAIN METHODThis is my all-time favourite method for working with 3 strands at once.
+3 STRANDS FROM 1 SKEIN – LONG CHAIN or NAVAJO METHODThis is my all-time favourite method for working with 3 strands at once.
 You are basically creating a long foundation chain with giant chains and crocheting it as you go.
+This method is also called Navajo and is used for plying handspun yarn.
 Check out the video below to see how I do it.
 To attach your next ball of yarn, simply tie 2 ends into a knot (not 6 ends)…as shown in my Facebook video.

 2-3 STRANDS FROM 2-3 SKEINSYou can also pull 1 strand of yarn from individual skeins to create a group of 2, 3 or more yarn strands.
 Center-pull skeins work the best for this method, otherwise your yarn balls might tangle.